 Where to Start

-First you start by identifying your fuel filter and its location.
-If you look at the picture below you see it is located in the left side of the engine bay as you stand in front of the car.
+First, you start by identifying your fuel filter and its location.
+If you look at the picture below you see it is located on the left side of the engine bay as you stand in front of the car.

-You will notice that space is tight so you don't have much room to manoeuvre.
+You will notice that space is tight, so you don't have much room to maneuver.
 There isn't much play in the fuel lines either.
-Familiarise yourself with the connections before you start.
+Familiarize yourself with the connections before you start.

 Removing the Old Filter

-Removing the old fuel filter is easy enough, and Renault have colour coded both the filter and the fuel lines to make the process as easy as possible.
+Removing the old fuel filter is easy enough, and Renault has colour coded both the filter and the fuel lines to make the process as easy as possible.
 If you buy non-dealer parts when replacing, you will see that the colour coding isn't present.
-This might give you another reason to take a picture before you removie the old part.
+This might give you another reason to take a picture before you remove the old part.